sielerjm/michaelsieler/Career/internship.rst

 - Get my hands dirty pulling, cleaning, analyzing, and transforming raw data into insightful findings
 - Working on cross-department teams
 - Working with SQL and NoSQL databases
+- Using AI and machine learning to solve complex problems

 Contact me!